Blockstream/satellite/doc/antenna-pointing.md

 blocksat-cli sdr
 ```

-For pointing, however, it is useful to run it in GUI mode, as follows:
+For pointing, however, it is helpful to run it in GUI mode, as follows:

 ```
 blocksat-cli sdr --gui
 ```

-At this point, before proceeding, it is helpful to inspect whether the gain is
+At this point, before proceeding, we recommend inspecting whether the gain is
 well configured.
 Check the preprocessed (iq) plot.
 If it looks like the one
 below, with strongly scattered points around the two dimensions, the gain is
 likely too high.
 In this case, you can run with a lower gain specified using